Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Encoded Instruction Graphs Framework

 \subsubsection{Iterative Validation}

 An iterative validation happens when a robot is able to validate its own actions.
-This particular modality will be the case studied in the next sections with the introduction of an encoded navigation graph.
+This modality is studied in the next sections with the introduction of an encoded navigation graph.

 Encoded instruction graphs defining an iterative validation process can contain different types of encoded data in their nodes and edges.
-For instance, sensor data can be encoded in the graph nodes, which serve the purpose of validating the process.
-Additionally, this sensor data can encode other information, such as positional information or time information that can be utilized as a part of the control loops at the robot.
+For instance, sensor data can be encoded in the graph nodes, which serve the purpose of process validation.
+Additionally, other information can be encoded, such as positional information or time information, which can be used in the control loops of the robot itself.
 Then, the actual instruction for the robot to move towards the next step is encoded in the edge of the graph, which encodes both the data in the current node being validated and the action or actions that will enable the robot to decode the next node.
 An illustration of this process is shown in Fig.~\ref{fig:iterative}.
+In the figure, we show how, at each step, instructions can be validated simply by being able to reproduce the corresponding hash.
+Moreover, as actions accumulate leading to new reproducible states (defined through chained hashes in the encoded instruction graph), we are able to iteratively validate the actions confirming their output with an expected outcome.